rajansagarwal/gardening/content/home/about.md

 ## 🔗 Links
 - I publish my works here at my [portfolio](https://chloeabrasada.online/) and [Behance.](https://www.behance.net/chloeabrasada)
 - Let's connect at [LinkedIn!](https://www.linkedin.com/in/chloeabrasada)
-- I like writing at [Medium](https://chloeabrasada.medium.com/) and ~~am trying to gauge when I am ready to deploy my personal blog to the world~~
+- I like writing at [Medium](https://chloeabrasada.medium.com/) and ~~am trying to gauge when I am ready to deploy my personal blog to the world~~.
 - I'm also at [Facebook](https://www.facebook.com/chloeabrasada/) and [Instagram.](https://www.instagram.com/chloeabrasada)
-- I like dumping my brain in [Are.na](https://www.are.na/chloe-abrasada) or inspiration-seeking in [Pinterest.](https://www.pinterest.ph/chloeabrasada)
+- I like dumping my brain in [Are.na](https://www.are.na/chloe-abrasada), inspiration-seeking in [Pinterest.](https://www.pinterest.ph/chloeabrasada), and reading long chunks of text in [Refind](https://refind.com/chloe-abrasada.)

 ## 🍉 Luvs...